wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [287]

-22 And the killed and wounded of the St. Lawrence were thirty and eight; and the Chasseur had five slain and eight maimed.
+22 And the killed and wounded of the St. Lawrence were thirty and eight ; and the Chasseur had five slain and eight maimed.

 23 Moreover, it came to pass, on the twenty-third day of the next month, that another fighting vessel of the king, called the Penguin, was taken by the Hornet, a strong vessel of Columbia, commanded by a man of valor and coinage, whose surname was Biddle.

 24 However, the battle was a bloody one, and the vessels kept their engines of destruction fiercely in motion, for about the space of half an hour before the flag of Britain was lowered to the stripes of Columbia.

-25 And the slaughter was great ; for there fell of the men of Britain two score and one; but the slain of Columbia were only one, and the maimed eleven.
+25 And the slaughter was great ; for there fell of the men of Britain two score and one ; but the slain of Columbia were only one, and the maimed eleven.

 26 And Biddle was honored greatly for his courage :